intwentytwelve/smart-home-lighting/README.md

 ```

 Reducing the screen time is one of the most important factors that requires significant attention since it affects the users personal
 wellbeing.
-Hence, this research propounds a more visualized manner for Philips Hue lab and bed room bulbs to remind the users to rest their eyes after staring at the computer for a long period of time.
+Hence, this research propounds a more visualized manner for Philips Hue lab and bed room bulbs to remind the users to rest their eyes after staring at the computer for a long period of time:
 ```
 screen.py
 ```

 This features aims to make the hue light bulbs work with respect to weather condition.
-In this regard, this research has used Open Weather Maps as the weather API to get the current weather conditions for one place and then changes the color of the brightness of the Hue lamps accordingly.
+In this regard, this research has used Open Weather Maps as the weather API to get the current weather conditions for one place and then changes the color of the brightness of the Hue lamps accordingly:
 ```
 weather.py
 ```